 Jeffrey A. Fuisz focuses on complex commercial disputes, life sciences disputes, securities litigation, and restructuring-related matters.
-He serves as lead counsel in jury and bench trials in both state and federal courts incorporating the latest technological tools to analyze and present evidence so that judges and juries quickly make sense of the most salient points in complex disputes.
+He serves as lead counsel in jury and bench trials in both state and federal courts incorporating the latest tools to analyze and present evidence so that judges and juries quickly make sense of the most salient points in complex disputes.
 Representing clients in proceedings across the commercial landscape, Mr. Fuisz regularly defends corporations against fraud allegations, argues on behalf of his clients for the enforcement of contract rights, and litigates valuation disputes.

 Building on his technological acumen, Mr. Fuisz offers clients real-world solutions on managing e-discovery effectively, efficiently and with minimum disruption to their business function.
 He has advised clients on how to implement major new technologies in a legally defensible manner and consults clients on developing practices and protocols to deal with institutional e-discovery issues.

 Mr. Fuisz is a member of the firm's Management Committee and is active in the firm's pro bono Death Penalty Appeals practice representing death row inmates in post-conviction proceedings.

 Mr. Fuisz sits on the board of directors of the Legal Aid Society of New York.

 - A major pharmaceutical company in multiple licensing/collaboration disputes arising out of the co-development and co-marketing various products.